10 Types of Business Ownership: How to Choose One

 In this business structure, only a few shares are held by a limited number of individuals related to the industry.
 The general public can't acquire stocks from these corporations since they are usually held by families, owners, or even managers.

-1. Not defining the goal of the organization
+1. Not defining the organization’s long-term goals

 2. Forgetting about taxes (or focusing entirely on them)